 Home / Apartments in Vancouver, WA

 Esther Short Park is the heart of downtown Vancouver and hosts nearly every major event and festival in the city.
-Living in the Esther Short neighborhood means easy acccess to the local Community Library, Courthouse, and Historical Museum.
-You'll also enjoy a short walk to the historical Kiggins Theatre and great food on Main St including favorites like Elements and the La Bottega Cafe Deli.
+Living in the Esther Short neighborhood means easy access to the local Community Library, Courthouse, and Historical Museum.
+You'll also enjoy a short walk to the historic Kiggins Theatre and great food on Main St including favorites like Elements and the La Bottega Cafe Deli.

-The Hudson Bay neighborhood is named after the actual Hudson Bay company, who set up one of the first trading camps in the Pacific Northwest and constructed Fort Vancouver.
+The Hudson Bay neighborhood is named after the actual Hudson Bay company, which set up one of the first trading camps in the Pacific Northwest and constructed Fort Vancouver.
 This neighborhood is a historic one, featuring long tree-lined drives, open parks, and a wide range of older homes including those on Officer's Row.
-Locals frequently plane watch as the Pearson Field is open to the public and is commonly used as an instructional air strip.
+Locals frequently plane watch as the Pearson Field is open to the public and is commonly used as an instructional airstrip.

 The Cascade neighborhood group includes Cascade Park East, Park West, South East, and the Highlands.
-This group of neighborhoods is bissected by SE McGillivray Blvd and butts up against SE 164th, one of the major thoroughfares in E. Vancouver.
-Though it's largley residential, local parks include Homestead Neighborhood Park.
-Local musicians can take classes at Beacock Music and cinefiles will enjoy the latest movies at the Regal Cascade IMAX & RPX theater.
+This group of neighborhoods is bisected by SE McGillivray Blvd and butts up against SE 164th, one of the major thoroughfares in E. Vancouver.
+Though it's largely residential, local parks include Homestead Neighborhood Park.
+Local musicians can take classes at Beacock Music and cinephiles will enjoy the latest movies at the Regal Cascade IMAX & RPX theater.